Pat Walshe: Life and career

 Rather than attaching fur to his body, Walshe had a costumer make a special fur suit for him.
 However, Walshe dealt with the makeup himself.
 With grey paint, he used highlights and shadows, as well as protruding false teeth and a wig to transform himself into a monkey.
 Walshe often worked directly with apes, which was dangerous due to the creatures' unpredictable nature.
-To minimize risk, Walshe was well acquainted with the apes with which whom appeared, had an in-depth knowledge of ape psychology, and was naturally comfortable around them.
+To minimize risk, Walshe was well acquainted with the apes with which he appeared, had an in-depth knowledge of ape psychology, and was naturally comfortable around them.

 In addition to working with live apes simply to mimic their movements, Walshe also performed with them.
-One of his best-known performances was alongside the trained chimp Baldy, of whom Walshe was custodian of for several years.
+One of his best-known performances was alongside the trained chimp Baldy, of whom Walshe was custodian for several years.
 They performed in many shows, and did stunts, such as riding a two-seated bicycle together.
 Working with Baldy's trainer, the two spent weeks inside Baldy's cage, to help prepare her for the performance, as well as simply studying her behavior.
 Walshe had a close bond with Baldy, and was known to carry a photo of her in his pocket.
 He described her as "the most intelligent of all performers of the animal kingdom".

 Throughout the 1920s, Walshe earned a reputation for his act.
 At one point he worked as a businessman, though he found being a little person made it considerably difficult.
 His business was unsuccessful, and after a period of illness, he ceased his business activities and returned to performing.
 In 1920 he was once again reunited with Irwin Emmer, when they both played monkeys in As You Were.

 In 1928, Walshe was enlisted to appear in Rain or Shine, at George M. Cohan's Theatre, starring Joe Cook.
 In the Broadway musical, which centered on a circus, he appeared alongside fellow circus performers Fred Gregory (a noted acrobat for Barnum and Bailey) and Dave Chasen (later famous for his Chasen's restaurant).
 Unlike most of the principal cast, all three had extensive circus and carnival experience, and performed an act with various acrobatics and stunts.
 Walshe portrayed the role of marmoset, and one point was propelled from the end of a pole.
 Despite their prominence in the show, neither Gregory nor Walshe were credited in its program, but did receive billing on posters and were mentioned in press releases.
 After opening on Broadway, the production toured the North America throughout 1929.